rekhaDevs/samagragovernance.in/src/pages/team/index.md

       she was working at IDFC Institute as Manager for Communications & Strategy.
 Gayatri has previously also worked at Mint as a copy editor and opinion writer.
-While at Mint, she used to write on foreign policy and security issues, primarily focused on the Indian subcontinent. \n\nAn opportunity to work at the intersection of public policy and communication brought her to Samagra.
+While at Mint, she used to write on foreign policy and security issues, primarily focused on the Indian subcontinent.
+An opportunity to work at the intersection of public policy and communication brought her to Samagra.
     image: /img/Gayatri.jpg